juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 [SilverStonetek](https://www.silverstonetek.com/en/product/power-supplies/?filter=SFX_SFXL) has nice SFF-L models. </br>

-Mac Pro 5,1 case has a compartment and an a metallic grid that holds the 120mm PSU fan, </br>
+Mac Pro 5,1 case has a compartment and a metallic grid that holds the 120mm PSU fan, </br>
 separates the DVD area in the front, from the PSU area on the Back,  </br>
 if want to fit an standard size ATX PSU </br>
 requires to remove the metallic grid that holds the 120mm 12v DC fan.  </br>